 - ¾ cup fresh strawberries hulled and halved

-- 2 tbsp deli sliced tamed jalapenos cut in half
+- 2 tablespoon deli sliced tamed jalapenos cut in half

 - ⅓ cup coooked bacon, chopped in ½ inch pieces * I use pre-cooked from Costco and cook it in the microwave